-- Any health examinations required: - by a third party, including examinations and treatments required to obtain or maintain employment, or which an employer is required to provide under a labor agreement; - by any law of a government; - for securing insurance, school admissions or professional or other licenses; - to travel: - to attend a school, camp, or sporting event or participate in a sport or other recreational activity; and - Any special medical reports not directly related to treatment except when provided as part of a covered service. - Experimental or investigational drugs, devices, treatments or procedures, except as described in the What the Plan Covers section. - Facility charges for care services or supplies provided in: - rest homes; - assisted living facilities; - similar institutions serving as an individual's primary residence or providing primarily custodial or rest care; - health resorts: - spas, sanitariums; or - infirmaries at schools, colleges, or camps. - Food items: Any food item, including infant formulas, nutritional supplements, vitamins, including prescription vitamins, medical foods and other nutritional items, even if it is the sole source of nutrition.
+- Educational services: - Any services or supplies related to education, training or retraining services or testing, including: special education, remedial education, job training and job hardening programs; - Evaluation or treatment of learning disabilities, minimal brain dysfunction, developmental, learning and communication disorders, behavioral disorders, (including pervasive developmental disorders) training or cognitive rehabilitation, regardless of the underlying cause; and - Services, treatment, and educational testing and training related to behavioral (conduct) problems, learning disabilities and delays in developing skills. - Examinations: - Any health examinations required: - by a third party, including examinations and treatments required to obtain or maintain employment, or which an employer is required to provide under a labor agreement; - by any law of a government; - for securing insurance, school admissions or professional or other licenses; - to travel; - to attend a school, camp, or sporting event or participate in a sport or other recreational activity; and - Any special medical reports not directly related to treatment except when provided as part of a covered service. - Experimental or investigational drugs, devices, treatments or procedures, except as described in the What the Plan Covers section. - Facility charges for care services or supplies provided in: - rest homes; - assisted living facilities; - similar institutions serving as an individual's primary residence or providing primarily custodial or rest care; - health resorts; - spas, sanitariums; or - infirmaries at schools, colleges, or camps. - Food items (unless otherwise indicated): Any food item, including infant formulas, nutritional supplements, vitamins, including prescription vitamins, medical foods and other nutritional items, even if it is the sole source of nutrition.
 This exclusion does not apply to specialized medical foods delivered enterally (only when delivered via a tube directly into the stomach or intestines) or parenterally. - Foot care: Any services, supplies, or devices to improve comfort or appearance of toes, feet or ankles, including but not limited to: - Treatment of calluses, bunions, toenails, hammer-toes, subluxations, fallen arches, weak feet, chronic foot pain or conditions caused by routine activities such as walking, running, working or wearing shoes; and - Shoes (including orthopedic shoes), arch supports, shoe inserts, ankle braces, guards, protectors, creams, ointments and other equipment, devices and supplies, even if required following a covered treatment of an illness or injury.